JaeyoungShin/hybrid-BCI/README.md

 Data processing was performed using MATLAB 2013b.
 Please use MATLAB 2013b or older version.
-We also recommend you to download an old version of BBCI toolbox in the following link: https://github.com/JaeyoungShin/hybrid-BCI/blob/master/bbci_public-master_TNSRE.zip
+We also recommend you to download an old version of BBCI toolbox in the following link:

+https://github.com/JaeyoungShin/hybrid-BCI/blob/master/bbci_public-master_TNSRE.zip

-Or, you may run into some errors if you use later version of BBCI toolbox or MATLAB.
+You may run into some errors if you use later version of BBCI toolbox or MATLAB.

 # Basic Data Structures
 This document is from https://github.com/bbci/bbci_public/blob/master/doc/ToolboxData.markdown and partly modified.